Akshay9882/todoApp/RestApi/Readme.md

 - After copying check the properties as per your system and modify if needed.

 **=======Configuration for running in IDE==============**
 - Create java project in Netbeans IDE and copy the src folder in your project directory.
+- Import the libs from Lib folder in your project.
 - Open the project in Netbeans IDE and then Run it.